fghaas/add_depth/markdown/vision.md

-And through what must be an inordinate amount of trial and error in our infancy, our brain learns to interpret these disparities between the two optical inputs as cues about depth: if an object in our field of view is at nearly the same spot in both eye-images then it's comparatively far away.
-And if the difference between the two eye inputs for an object is comparatively large, then the object is relatively close by.
+And through what must be an inordinate amount of trial and error in our infancy, our brain learns to interpret these disparities between the two optical inputs as cues about depth.

 And it's by these differences that our brain essentially builds a depth-map of our surroundings.